MatthijsHak/MetalDock/README.md

 # MetalDock

 MetalDock is a versatile open-source software docking tool designed to facilitate the docking of metal-organic complexes for various transtions metals with proteins, DNA, or other biomolecules.
-For detailed instructions on how to utilize MetalDock, please refer to our [documentation](https://metaldock.readthedocs.io/en/latest/) page.
+For detailed instructions on how to utilize MetalDock, we refer you to our [documentation](https://metaldock.readthedocs.io/en/latest/) page.

 # Citation